Church of the Nativity (Nizhnekundryuchenskaya): History

 Nizhnekundruchenskaya was one of the richest villages in the entire Don Host Oblast.
-At the beginning of the twentieth century, it had the population of about 7,000 inhabitants.
+At the beginning of the twentieth century, it had a population of about 7,000 inhabitants.

 The Church of the Nativity Of Christ was the third church built in the village.
 In the 18th century there had already been built another two wooden churches.

 It was decided to build a new church out of brick.
 In 1902, under the guidance of the architect and chief builder Ivan Rodomsky, the construction work began.
 At first, 4,000 four-meter piles for the foundation were hammered, and this laborious work took about a year.
 Nevertheless, in general, the work progressed very quickly, as almost all of the villagers participated in it.

-On October 12, 1906, the church was consecrated by Archpriest Vasily Ilyinsky.
+On October 12, 1906 the church was consecrated by Archpriest Vasily Ilyinsky.

-In the 1930s, the Soviet authorities made several attempts to close the church, but faced opposition from local residents.
-In 1933, a detachment of NKVD soldiers dispersed the defenders, and arrests followed.
+In the 1930s the Soviet authorities made several attempts to close the church, but faced opposition from local residents.
+In 1933 a detachment of NKVD soldiers dispersed the defenders, and arrests followed.
 The church was closed and looted and its bells were sent for remelting.

 During the Second World War, services in the church resumed.
 However, in 1961 the church was closed again and its premises were used as a sports hall, and then it was turned into a collective farm warehouse.

-In 1990, the church was opened again and in the same year a work began on its restoration, which lasted until 2008.
+In 1990 the church was opened again and in the same year a work began on its restoration, which lasted until 2008.